midgardproject/proposals/Semantic Data/Q&A.md

 > (indeyets) I don't see how it is "not efficient".
 I believe overhead will be close to zero.
 SQL queries are still the slowest part.
 We will have some hash-lookups in addition to those and hash-lookups are instant O(1)

+> (bergie) in Midgard1 and Midgard2 we already build ontologies for everything.
+MgdSchema is an ontology format, though a quite limited one.

 Is this a spec for next Midgard generation or for next Midgard release?
 -----------------------------------------------------------------------